-We’ve all heard the expression man’s best friend but really how good a companion and friend can a dog be?
+We’ve all heard the expression man’s best friend, but really how good a companion and friend can a dog be?

 Have you ever thought how your dog knows to go to the front door for another member of the family way before they arrive or how they know when it’s walk time even though you have said nothing or even maybe someone could be ill and they know to treat that person differently.

-As well as Fear and anger they read your face and body language and can understand and detect mood, whether you are happy or sad and maybe just need some extra love.
+As well as fear and anger, they read your face and body language and can understand and detect mood, whether you are happy or sad and maybe just need some extra love.

-What type of Dog should I get?
+What Type of Dog Should I Get?

 - Consider living space and location.
-If you live in an apartment with limited space, obviously a large dog like German Shepherds are Rottweiler may have difficulty moving about.
+If you live in an apartment with limited space, obviously a large dog like a German Shepherd are Rottweiler may have difficulty moving about.
 Large breeds may be more suitable for a family with a large house or a living area.
-If you are living in urban areas you may want to consider small dogs.
+If you are living in a small urban areas you may want to consider small dogs.
 Knowing how to choose the best breed of dog for your family will help you select the most ideal pet for your family and lifestyle.

-What Bed is right for my Dog?
+What Bed is Right for My Dog?

-As you can imagine, the options for choosing the right dog bed or place to rest for your dog are almost endless with a huge variety of shapes, materials, sizes and styles available not to mention prices.
+As you can imagine, the options for choosing the right dog bed or place to rest for your dog are almost endless, with a huge variety of shapes, materials, sizes and styles available – not to mention prices!

 We suggest that if you have a puppy, you may want to hold off on buying an expensive bed until after the puppy is through their chewing phase.
-You can buy inexpensive bedding while the puppy is small or even use an old duvet or blanket until chewing has passed.
+You can buy inexpensive bedding while the puppy is young or even use an old duvet or blanket until chewing has passed.